outgrow/reaction-dummy-data/README.md

 Once the plugin is registered, you get access to the following GraphQL mutations.
 Call these from the GraphQL Playground at http://localhost:3000/graphql.

+As you can see in the example variables, there is no need to encode the `shopId`.
+This is a developer tool, and we want to keep things straightforward.

 ### Create tags and products:

 ```graphql